-Areas directly outside of school grounds are off limits before school and after school.
+Areas directly outside of the school grounds are off limits before school and after school.
 Preschool and elementary students may not leave campus.
-Students may not be dropped off or picked up in the area's shopping plazas.
+Students may not be dropped off or picked up in the areas surrounding the school campus.

 The following areas are off limits to students unless supervised by a teacher: